 The FBRI controls building access through a combination of cards / badges, and 2-factor fingerprint scanning for access to secured areas.
 [How to properly use the fingerprint / biometric readers.]

 If you are a new member of the FBRI, your hiring manager or lab supervisor will submit a request for your proximity card and building access.
 Biometric (fingerprint) recording will take place after you have met training and facility requirements.

 EMPLOYEES: Visit Human Resources in the first floor Admin Suite to collect your proximity card.

 STUDENTS AND NON-EMPLOYEES: You will receive your proximity card from your lab or Institute affiliation.
 Please make arrangements with them to provide access to the building on your first day.

 PLEASE NOTE: All building access request(s) should be submitted by a PI, supervisor, Lab Manager, or assigned delegate.
 Access to the vivarium will be granted through the Vivarium Director.

 If you have a need to order office or lab computers and or components, visit this page to view our standards.

-Start a Conversation with us we will provide a quote and will not execute the purchase until approved to do so by you or your lab.
+Start a Conversation with us and we will provide a quote.
+We will not execute the purchase until approved to do so by you or your lab.
 We offer PCs and laptops (Dell), Macs and MacBooks, and flexible configurations of monitors, docking stations, and accessories including "Scientific Workstations" with and without GPUs.

 DATA AND STORAGE: